variani/cpca/README.md

 citation(package = "cpca")
 ```

-The citation information is stored in the `CITATION` file in the `inst` directory.
+The citation information is stored in the `CITATION` file in the `inst` directory and can be updated in the future.

+* CITATION - cpca package citation information

 ## References

-List of publications where the `cpca` package was used:
+List of publications, where the `cpca` package was used:

 * Kanaan-Izquierdo, S., Ziyatdinov, A., Massanet, R., & Perera, A. (2012).
 Multiview approach to spectral clustering.
 In 2012 Annual International Conference of the IEEE Engineering in Medicine and Biology Society (pp. 1254–1257).
 IEEE. doi:10.1109/EMBC.2012.6346165
 * Fernandez-Albert, F. et al. (to be appeared).
 A Common Variance Compensation method for intensity drift removal in LC / MS metabolomics.